+44 131 476 6500 firstname.lastname@example.org

 On a similar vein after a private group visit a guest wrote: “We shall never forget the extraordinary warmth of your welcome at Kincardine.
 You two are wonderful hosts and you spoilt us rotten.
 You have a very special house, and you have the great gift of being able to share it with people you’ve never met before, treat them as friends and make them feel completely at home.”

 Dining Food and wines are excellent.
-Where possible the estate use local produce and the result is magnificent cuisine with the ambience of a graceful dinner party.
+Their cuisine is seriously good.
+Rupert was Chef-de-Partie at two separate Michelin-starred restaurants and his wife Louisa was Head Pastry Chef at Theo Randall.
+They both then moved to teach cookery at London’s Leiths School of Food & Wine where they met.
+Where possible the estate use local produce and the result is magnificent cuisine with the ambiance of a graceful dinner party.

 Exclusivity When you select Kincardine you are choosing exclusivity.
 The only people your party will share the house with are your hosts – relaxation, with privacy and discretion, is guaranteed.

 Weddings A romantic setting whether indoors or out.
 Beautiful rooms, stunning gardens and grounds and we have a marquee site for the larger event.

 The Drawing Room The Drawing Room is a gloriously bright room – with six windows overlooking the gardens and a great panorama of Royal Deeside.